LeoTurnell-Ritson/gapi/README.md

     }
     db.AutoMigrate(&User{})

-    // Add the GoREAT and Gorm middleware r.Use(gorest.GormMiddleware(db))
+    // Add the REQUIRED Gorm middleware
+    r.Use(gorest.GormMiddleware(db))

     // Register the all endpoints, GET, POST, PUT and DELETE, for the User struct